 - Premiums: The amount you pay monthly for a plan, whether or not you use services.
 If you qualify for Extra Help, your premium may be reduced; see the plan description pages.
-In a few cases, plans have a \$0 premium.
+In some cases, plans have a \$0 premium.
 Do not make your plan selection based only on the premium; research what your out-of-pocket costs may be when you use services. - Deductible: An annual set amount that you must pay for covered services before the plan begins paying.
 Not all plans have deductibles.
 Some plans have separate deductibles for drug coverage and health care coverage. - Maximum out-of-pocket costs: After allowable cost-sharing amounts during the plan year reach this amount, the plan pays 100% for any additional allowable expenses.
 Caution: Not all covered services may count toward the out-of-pocket maximum.
-If you have a frequent need for a certain service, ask the plan if the co-pay would count toward the out-of-pocket maximum. - o Co-payments: A fixed amount you pay for each service. - o Co-insurance: A percentage of costs you pay for a service.
+Costs at the pharmacy for your RX needs do NOT count towards your maximum out of pocket.
+If you have a frequent need for a certain service, ask the plan if the co-pay would count toward the out-of-pocket maximum. - Co-payments: A fixed amount you pay for each service. - Co-insurance: A percentage of costs you pay for a service.